Support Resources

 - Al-Anon Electronic meetings for adults impacted by a loved one’s addiction

 - Families Anonymous Meetings for family members impacted by a loved one’s addiction.
-Tuesdays, 7:00 pm at NSCI /Zoom.
+Tuesdays, 7:00 pm at NSCI or on Zoom.
 To receive the password for Zoom access, you must call Mark prior to the meeting at 847-773-1919.
 For information on Families Anonymous (FA) meetings, contact Margot at 847-738-0306 or mkpeters81@aol.com

 - JACS is an acronym for “Jewish Alcoholics, Chemically dependent, and Significant others,” a peer-led support group for Jews in addiction recovery, offering space for all Jews in addiction recovery to come together to support each other in their recovery journey.
 This virtual program Email JACSChicago@gmail.com to join and receive login information.